tecnickcom/farmhash64/.github/pull_request_template.md

 ## Type of change:

-- [ ] MInor non-breaking change → The patch number in the VERSION file has been increased.
+- [ ] Minor non-breaking change → The patch number in the VERSION file has been increased.
 - [ ] New feature (non-breaking change which adds functionality) → The minor number in the VERSION file has been increased.
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected) → This requires a major version release.
 - [ ] Automation.